department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-plan.md

 - What pain points are there in terms of findability and usage?
 - What works well?
 - Are there any differences for desktop vs. mobile users?
-- Are there any differences for users of assistive technology?
-- Are there any differences for people who have cognitive issues, such as TBI or PTSD?
+- Are there any differences for people who have disabilities?
 - Are there any differences for people who have used VA.gov before vs. haven't used it?
 - Do Veterans read/notice/click/comment on the banner content on the home page?